-- 30. Triple Solutions and Interface Readiness (for a given source/destination/flow triple and the selected communications solution, this shows the Computed Issue Severity which is the sum of the values of the issues associated with the triple solution, indicated as Lowest, Low, Moderate, High, Highest) - 31.
-Standards (lists only standards associated with an information flow triple through a solution in the project, also indicates a Bundle of which the standard may be a part) - 32.
-Standard Bundles - 33.
-Solutions to Standards - 34.
-Profiles to Standards - 35.
-Triple Solutions to Issues - 36.
-Solutions to Issues (issues mapped to each solution in the project) - 37.
-Available Solutions (all communications solutions available to the project) - 38.
-Available Profiles (all communications and data profiles available to the project) - 39.
-Available Standards (all standards available to the project) - 40.
-Available Solutions to Issues - 41.
-Service Readiness (includes the overall readiness level and a list of issues for each service package instance)
+- Triple Solutions and Interface Readiness (for a given source/destination/flow triple and the selected communications solution, this shows the Computed Issue Severity which is the sum of the values of the issues associated with the triple solution, indicated as Lowest, Low, Moderate, High, Highest) - Standards (lists only standards associated with an information flow triple through a solution in the project, also indicates a Bundle of which the standard may be a part) - Standard Bundles - Solutions to Standards - Profiles to Standards - Triple Solutions to Issues (issues mapped at the information flow triple and the solutions level.
+The ignore flag will indicate whether a particular issue has been set to be ignored by the readiness calculator for that issue.) - Solutions to Issues (issues mapped to each solution in the project, see note above about the Ignore flag.) - Available Solutions (all communications solutions available to the project) - Available Profiles (all communications and data profiles available to the project) - Available Standards (all standards available to the project) - Available Solutions to Issues (see note above about the Ignore flag) - Service Readiness (includes the overall readiness level and a list of issues for each service package instance and which information flow triples have that issue.
+It also indicates when a particular issue has been Ignored on the Issues grid.)